200413-java-spark/project-0-jeremy/README.md

 - -r, --read: shows all notes currently stored in h2
 - -l, -load: opens a JSON file which contains note(s) to be loaded into the database
 - -nuke: resets database
+- -w: opens Web page that offers basic functionality to interact with notes